Best Traditional African Herbal Medicines for People Living With HIV AIDS

 Eucalyptus

-Has an antibacterial function, particularly for lungs and during bronchitis.
-Eucalyptus oil from leaves increases the blood flow and reduces the symptoms of inflammation
+Oil has an antibacterial function, particularly for lungs and during bronchitis.

 Prepare tea from the leaves or extract